 Hominy was definitely dried and ground into grits by settlers, and quite possibly by Native Americans also, although in Mexico and Central America dried hominy was more likely ground into masa harina for tortillas or tamales ("tamale is derived from the word "nixtamal").
 Grits can be nixtamalized after they are ground, but this is an esoteric method that haven't found any written reference to...yet.
 Nixtamalized grits certainly weren't unknown, given the rudimentary grinding system was known as a "hominy block," essentially a giant mortar and pestle.

-So to insist that hominy grits have anything to with hominy (other than being made of corn) was wrong of me, even if the term hominy is usually superfluous when applied to grits.
+So to insist that hominy grits have anything to with hominy (other than being made of corn) was wrong of me, even if the term hominy is often superfluous when applied to grits.
 But language is as hard to pin down as food.
 Don't expect your grits to contain nixtamalized corn unless it is stated, but you can always taste the unmistakable flavor of nixtamal.

 Back when I started my mill about 2014, grits containing nixtamalized corn were practically impossible to find, so I saw an opportunity to make my mark and I introduced "Real Hominy Grits."
 These were coarsely ground yellow corn grits containing nixtamalized corn.
 The more I worked with nixtamal (as a guy who didn't know a thing about nixtamal or hominy just eight years before) the more I felt that it was a missing keystone in Southern cuisine.
-Therefore, I expanded my hominy grits selection to include Yellow Hominy Grits, White Hominy Grits, Blue Hominy Grits, and Red Hominy Grits.
+Therefore, I expanded my hominy grits selection to include Yellow Hominy Grits, White Hominy Grits, and Blue Hominy Grits.
 Click on the links to order yours and experience the true flavor of nixtamalized grits..real hominy grits.